connectedcars/docs/push-v2.md

 - List the vehicles that have consented to an integration
 - Create vehicle data streams for a topic in an integration
 - Get a list of current vehicle data streams
-- Delete certian vehicle data streams
+- Delete certain vehicle data streams
 - Delete all vehicle data streams for some vehicles
 - Modify a vehicle data stream
 - Revoke access to a vehicle or fleet